Understanding hypothalamic hamartomas

 These rare birth defects are found in only one in every million births.
 They lead to seizures and seldom respond to medication.
 Although benign, the tumors cause severe hormonal difficulties, early puberty, progressive deterioration of behavior and intelligence and short-term memory loss that may deteriorate over time.
 On diagnostic scans, hypothalamic hamartomas appear to be small, benign tumors.

 Although benign (non-cancerous), hypothalamic hamartomas cause serious symptoms.
-Hypothalamic hamartoma symptoms are expertly diagnosed and treated by a multidisciplinary team of specialists at the Hypothalamic Hamartoma Center at Northwell Health Neuroscience Institute.
+Hypothalamic hamartoma symptoms are expertly diagnosed and treated by a multidisciplinary team of specialists at the Hypothalamic Hamartoma Center at Northwell Health Institute for Neurology and Neurosurgery.
 If you need further neurologic care, we will make referrals to the appropriate specialists within the Institute.

 Our staff is dedicated to educating the next generation of medical professionals at our renowned medical school.